-- 3. Novelty (Article 54 EPC) - 3.1 Document D1 - 3.1.1 Claim 1 relates to the preparation of articles made of titanium together with an alloying element. - 3.1.2 D1 describes a process for making metal articles by the conversion of precursor powders that have been formed into the shape of the required article.
+- 3. Novelty (Article 54 EPC)

+- 3.1 Document D1

+- 3.1.1 Claim 1 relates to the fabrication of articles made from metallic elements of which titanium forms the major part.

+- 3.1.2 D1 describes a process for making metal articles by the conversion of precursor powders that have been formed into the shape of the required article.
 This occurs either by the reduction of articles made from metal oxide, or by the decomposition of those made from metal hydrides (see page 5, lines 16 to 23). - 3.1.3 Articles made from titanium, along with vanadium and zirconium, are only disclosed in D1 as being made from hydride precursors (see page 2, lines 17 to 24; page 12, lines 10 to 16 and claim 14).
-Such hydride precursors are not converted to the metals by reduction but by heating at a temperature sufficiently high enough to decompose the hydride (page 2, lines 18 to 20).

-3.1.4 Since in D1 the precursor powders are formed into an article prior to conversion, and in case of titanium there is no chemical reduction, the claimed step of "chemically reducing the compound mixture to a metallic alloy powder " is not disclosed, and hence the method of claim 1 is novel with respect to D1.

-3.2 Document D2
+Such hydride precursors are not converted to the metals by reduction but by heating at a temperature sufficiently high enough to decompose the hydride (page 2, lines 18 to 20). - 3.1.4 Since in D1 the precursor powders are formed into an article prior to conversion, and in case of titanium there is no chemical reduction, the claimed step of "chemically reducing a mixture of nonmetallic precursor compounds to produce an initial alloy powder material" is not disclosed, and hence the method of claim 1 is novel with respect to D1. - 3.2 Document D2